 NOTICE Use the low speed range to pull a trailer, carry heavy cargo, go over obstacles or drive uphill and downhill.

 9) Shift Lever Lock

-The shift lever can be locked when the vehicle is parked and left unattended.
+The shift lever can be locked in the PARK (P) position when the vehicle left unattended.